oleksii-honchar/structurizr-dsl-mcp/README.md

 ### MCP Tool Issues
 - Verify the MCP server is running: `npm start`
-- Try using the simplified version: `node simplified-dsl-debugger.js`
 - Check the logs directory for captured errors
 - Restart Cursor IDE